bhk/scam/reference.md

 `require`.

-If you run SCAM with a module (file) name as an argument, SCAM will invoke the module a **program**.
+If you run SCAM with a module (file) name as an argument, SCAM will invoke the module as a **program**.
 This will load the module and then run a function called "main" if the module has defined such a function.
 Alternatively, you can compile a program and then invoke the resulting executable file directly.

 ## Syntax